 Discover the Dordogne

-The variety is truly remarkable:
+The variety is truly impressive:

-• over 190 historic monuments
+• over 190 historical monuments

-• 70 museums
+• 70 museums showcasing art, history and local heritage

 The Dordogne-Périgord